casangi/casadocs/docs/tasks/task_imfit.rst

    position angle) may be specified via an estimates text file.
 Each line of this file should contain a set of parameters for a single Gaussian.
 Optionally, some of these parameters can be fixed during the fit.
-The format of each line is

-   peak intensity, peak x-pixel value, peak y-pixel value, major axis, minor axis, position angle, fixed
+The format of each line is: peak intensity, peak x-pixel value, peak y-pixel value, major axis, minor axis, position angle, fixed.

-   | The fixed parameter is optional.
-The peak intensity is assumed
-     to be in the same units as the image pixel values (eg Jy/beam).
+   The fixed parameter is optional.
+The peak intensity is assumed to be in the same units as the image pixel values (eg Jy/beam).
    The peak coordinates are specified in pixel coordinates.
 The major and minor axes and the position angle are the convolved parameters if the image has been convolved with a clean beam and are specified as quantities.
 The fixed parameter is optional and is a string.
 It may contain any combination of the following characters 'f' (peak intensity), 'x' (peak x position), 'y' (peak y position), 'a' (major axis), 'b' (axial ratio, R = (major axis FWHM)/(minor axis FWHM)), 'p' (position angle).

    **NOTE: One cannot hold the minor axis fixed without holding the major axis fixed.** If the major axis is not fixed, specifying 'b' in the fixed string will hold the axial ratio fixed during the fit.

    In addition, lines in the file starting with a # are considered comments.